Non-rebreather mask

 A non-rebreather mask (NRB, non-rebreather, non-rebreather facemask, etc.) is a device used in medicine to assist in the delivery of oxygen therapy.
 A NRB requires that the patient can breathe unassisted, but unlike a low-flow nasal cannula, the NRB allows for the delivery of higher concentrations of oxygen.
-An ideal non-rebreather mask does not permit air from the surrounding environment to be inhaled, hence an event of a source gas failure (i.e. the oxygen cylinder being drained completely) is life-threatening.
+An ideal non-rebreather mask does not permit air from the surrounding environment to be inhaled, hence an event of a source gas failure (e.g., the oxygen tank being drained completely) is life-threatening.